Makeup for Beginners: Starter Kit

-This is absolutely optional.
+This is absolutely optional for makeup for beginners classes.
 Applying foundation has a way of making your face lose definition.
 Countouring helps to correct that.
 Highlighten helps to liven up your face for a perfect finish.

 Foundation: use a foundation two shades lighter than your skin tone to highlight.
 Highlight the bridge of your nose, between the brows where a furrow may appear, under the eyebrow arch and the high point of the cheek.

 By the way, have you heard of this method of applying powder before foundation tutorial?